crocodile/cosmic-popup-grab-reproducer/README.md

 [Workspace Icons](https://github.com/crocodile/cosmic-ext-applet-workspace-icons/issues/19)
 applet:

-> Rapidly opening its right-click popup across different monitors makes both the panel and dock disappear.
+> Workspace Icons can trigger a COSMIC panel crash when its right-click popup is opened across two monitors in an A → B → A sequence.
 The `cosmic-panel` process stays alive but stops displaying them, so COSMIC does not restart it automatically.

 This applet proves that the Workspace Icons applet's code might not be responsible.
 This skeleton code-like applet reproduces the same failure using only standard libcosmic tooltip and popup APIs.